shhong/detect_CS/README.md

 https://research.google.com/colaboratory/faq.html
 This enables simple installation because it works online
 Also we can use the GPUs that google freely provides
+The only drawback is that you need a google drive with enough storage to host your data

 ## Installation:
 Step 1) Intalling the software (you need to do this step only once)